Laboratoria/curriculum-parser/README.md

 Options:
-  --validate          Validate and throw errors for objectives missing intl or without title --strict            Used with validate, only throw errors if objectives are missing in all languages --debug             Show error stack traces
+  --validate          Validate and throw errors for objectives missing intl or without title --strict            Used with validate option to only throw error if an objective is missing in
+                      all supported languages
+  --debug             Show error stack traces
   -h, --help          display help for command
 ```